The Lavender Lab

 Dev Patel (he/him) - Information Technology Research Assistant

-Dev Patel is a sophomore at the University of Maryland, College Park majoring in Computer Science.
+Dev Patel is a junior at the University of Maryland, College Park majoring in Computer Science.
 He is passionate about creating software that has real world applications and impacts people's lives.

 Rachel Chen (she/her)